AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 #### seek_type

 Some streams can be repositioned during program execution.
-These options indicate the type of repositionion which is requested for the stream.
+These options indicate the type of repositioning which is requested for the stream.
 Not all streams support such repositioning.
 It the stream to be opened does not support the requested repositioning, the repositioning request generates an exception from open/4..
 There are two types of repositioning requests:
 ```